-- (4) With respect to the condition laid down in Article 8(1)(c) of the CRR that the credit institutions have entered into contracts that, to the satisfaction of the competent authorities, provide for the free movement of funds between them to enable them to meet their individual and joint obligations as they come due, the credit institution should provide: - the contracts concluded between entities which are part of the liquidity sub-group, which do not provide for any amount or any time limit or which provide for a time limit as specified below under the sub-paragraphs "Further specifications - waiver of the LCR requirement" and "Further specifications - waiver of the NSFR requirement", as applicable; - (ii) evidence that the free movement of funds and the ability to meet individual and joint obligations as they come due are not subject to any conditions that may prevent or limit their exercise, confirmed by a legal opinion to that effect issued either by an external independent third party or by an internal legal department, approved by the management body; - (iii) evidence that, unless the waiver is revoked by the ECB, the legal contracts cannot be called off or cancelled unilaterally by either party, or that the legal contracts are subject to a notice period as specified below under the sub-paragraphs "Further specifications waiver of the LCR requirement" and "Further specifications waiver of the NSFR requirement", as applicable. - (5) With regard to the condition laid down in Article 8(1)(d) of the CRR that there is no current or foreseen material practical or legal impediment to the fulfilment of the contracts referred to in Article 8(1)(c) of the CRR, the credit institution should provide: - a legal opinion, issued either by an external independent third party or by an internal legal department, approved by the management body, that supports the absence of legal impediments, e.g. with regard to national insolvency laws; - (ii) an internal assessment which concludes that there are no current or foreseen material practical or legal impediments to the fulfilment of the contract referred to above and which confirms that the grant of a waiver has duly been taken into account in the recovery plan and the group financial support agreement, if available, drawn up by the credit institution in accordance with the BRRD; - (iii) a confirmation from the relevant national competent authority that the national liquidity and/or funding provisions, where applicable, do not contain material practical or legal impediments to the fulfilment of the contract;
+- (4) With respect to the condition laid down in Article 8(1)(c) of the CRR that the credit institutions have entered into contracts that, to the satisfaction of the competent authorities, provide for the free movement of funds between them to enable them to meet their individual and joint obligations as they come due, the credit institution should provide: - (i) the contracts concluded between entities which are part of the liquidity sub-group, which do not provide for any amount or any time limit or which provide for a time limit as specified below under the sub-paragraphs "Further specifications - waiver of the LCR requirement" and "Further specifications - waiver of the NSFR requirement", as applicable; - (ii) evidence that the free movement of funds and the ability to meet individual and joint obligations as they come due are not subject to any conditions that may prevent or limit their exercise, confirmed by a legal opinion to that effect issued either by an external independent third party or by an internal legal department, approved by the management body; - (iii) evidence that, unless the waiver is revoked by the ECB, the legal contracts cannot be called off or cancelled unilaterally by either party, or that the legal contracts are subject to a notice period as specified below under the sub-paragraphs "Further specifications - waiver of the LCR requirement" and "Further specifications - waiver of the NSFR requirement", as applicable. - (5) With regard to the condition laid down in Article 8(1)(d) of the CRR that there is no current or foreseen material practical or legal impediment to the fulfilment of the contracts referred to in Article 8(1)(c) of the CRR, the credit institution should provide: - a legal opinion, issued either by an external independent third party or by an internal legal department, approved by the management body, that supports the absence of legal impediments, e.g. with regard to national insolvency laws; - (ii) an internal assessment which concludes that there are no current or foreseen material practical or legal impediments to the fulfilment of the contract referred to above and which confirms that the consequences of a waiver being granted have duly been taken into account in the resolvability self-assessment provided by the credit institution to the resolution authority in relation to the recovery plan and the group financial support agreement, if available, drawn up in accordance with the BRRD; - (iii) an internal assessment which concludes that the waiver has no disproportionate negative effects on the resolution plan.